OneIdentity/IdentityManager.PowerBI/README.md

 This is a simple Power BI Custom Connector for [One Identity' Identity Manager](https://www.oneidentity.com/products/identity-manager/).

+Historically there never was a simpl, centralized reporting solution available for customers.
+PowerBI is the first solution that gets a reach into customer organization and there is a trend that customers are going to use PowerBI as a central reporting engine.
+Even if One Identity Manager is based on a SQL Server database and PowerBI provding a SQL Server data source, with the raise of One Identity Manager OnDemand as well as more and more customer using SQL Manged Instance in Azure, SQL is not necessarily a protocol tha can be used.

 The Power BI connector for One Identity Manager is built for replacing the requirement of direct SQL access to a One Identity Manager database.
 Instead the ReST API of the Application Server is used for connecting to a One Identity Manager.
 The benefits are
   - using https as a protocol instead of SQL
   - by requiring a One Identity Manager authentication the permissions layer in One Identity Manager ensuring that users only get information they are supposed to see.